Do you remember from memory all the passwords from the WiFi networks to which your MacBook has ever connected? Likely not.

 Imagine a situation when your friend asked you for a password from your home network, but you do not remember (or do not know) it.
 There are at least 3 ways to find it for MacOS.
 And all of them are applicable for different situations, such as when you know the password for an account and when you do not have such information: for example, if you use someone else’s Mac connected to the network, etc.

-The first way - for those who know the password for the account
+The first way - if you know the password for the account

 01. Through Launchpad, following the path: Launchpad -> Others -> Keychain Access